-Whilst the land does fall within Grades 2 and 3a, these are both BMV classifications, although the land is not as good quality as it's original classification of 2 across the whole site.
+Whilst the land does fall within Grades 2 and 3a, these are both BMV classifications, although the land is not as good quality as its original classification of 2 across the whole site.
 Through the Local Plan process at the allocation stage, the constraints and sustainability of the sites to be allocated was carefully considered and each site went through the SA/SEA process.
 The inspector agreed that this site be allocated for residential use, therefore the principle of the loss of BMV in this location has been agreed through the allocation of the site and is now set out in the Local Plan.

 Unfortunately, significant areas of BMV agricultural land are adjacent to towns and therefore the loss of some of this land is inevitable if the town is to accommodate housing growth in a sustainable location adjacent to the edge of the settlement.
 The policy set out within allocation LPS36(A) states that the site must provide for residential development.
 The requirements also include those expected to be delivered through the other North West Knutsford Sites 36 (B) and 36 (C).

 The policy sets out that the new developments must provide Allotments, further it must not have a detrimental impact on Tatton Park, it must provide appropriate landscaping including a buffer/woodland belt, new sports provision on site, contributions to health infrastructure, suitable connectivity and accessibility, green infrastructure and SUDs, an appropriate mix of housing types and tenures, provide affordable housing, contribute to the improvement of Canute place roundabout, must not have a detrimental impact on the SSSI and must not prejudice the future development of adjacent safeguarded land.

-The allocation, provides the location for the housing and associated infrastructure, however in order to provide the necessary infrastructure and connectivity of the site, a small part of land to the south of the site on Northwich Road is required to provide the roundabout.
+The allocation, provides the location for the housing and associated infrastructure, however in order to provide the necessary infrastructure and connectivity of the site, a small part of land to the southwest of the site on Northwich Road is required to provide the roundabout.
 This parcel of land is located within the Green Belt.

 Within the Green Belt there is a presumption against inappropriate development, however certain types of development are not restricted, those listed in paragraphs 89 and 90 of the NPPF and as set out in policy PG3 of the Cheshire East Local Plan.
-The roundabout will cause an encroachment into the Green Belt as it will result in the widening of the Northwich Road which at that point is washed over by Green Belt.
-However, paragraph 90 of the NPPF states that the following is an acceptable form of development providing it maintains openness: